hectoramirez/Covid19/README.md

 ## Interactive plots

-The data and the visualizations are updated daily and can be found in [this simple page](https://hectoramirez.github.io/covid/COVID19.html).
+The data and the visualizations are updated daily and can be found in [this site](https://hectoramirez.github.io/covid/COVID19.html).